 I came scarily close to losing one of my favorite garden varieties this year.
 Only one seed of the Japanese Long Pickling variety of cucumber germinated this spring.
 Of course, one is all it takes, but it was close.

 I got my original start on Japanese Long Pickling cucumber seeds from Stokes Seeds long ago.
-Stokes quit carrying the open pollinated variety several years ago in favor of some hybrid or another.
+Stokes quit carrying the open pollinated variety long ago in favor of some hybrid or another.
 But I've not found a cucumber its equal for making bread and butter pickles.

 The Japanese Long Pickling variety of cucumbers produces abundant crops of long, thin and often straight fruit when trellised.
 The fruit easily grow to 16-20" long while remaining thin and tender enough for slicing for pickles or table use.

-We put out our single Japanese Long Pickling cucumber plant this year after clearing our early peas off the trellis and renovating the soil a bit.
+We put out our single Japanese Long Pickling cucumber plant in 2008 after clearing our early peas off the trellis and renovating the soil a bit.
 Since the T-posts and trellis were in place, I just worked in a good bit of lime and some triple 12 fertilizer before transplanting the precious plant with a trowel and mulching it in with grass clippings.

 I let the first two fruits the plant produced get large and yellow before picking them to save them for seed.
 Doing so risked having the plant stop producing fruit, but I got away with it.
 Since we have all the cucumbers we need for now (canned pickles keep forever), I'm going to let the plant really ripen some fruit on the vine for more saved seed.

-I did a quick germination test on the seed from the first few JLP cucumbers and was thrilled to see that I had viable seed.
-To do so, I just counted out ten seeds onto a paper towel.
+A quick germination test on the seed from the first few JLP cucumbers confirmed that I had viable seed.
+To do the test, I just counted out ten seeds onto a paper towel.
 I folded the paper towel over the seeds, wet it, and put it in a zip lock freezer bag.
 Then I set it in a warm space and forgot about it for a week.
 The warm space was on top of a shoplight, so the seeds picked up some reflected light and show some good green on the shoots.
 From what I could count, I got eight out of ten seeds to germinate.
 I'll gladly take 80% germination, especially when this spring I thought I'd lost the variety!

-While filling a Seed Savers Exchange request for Japanese Long Pickling seed today, I remembered that I had scanned in the original seed packet that contained the last of my commercially supplied cucumber seed.
-While most of the printed information on the packet isn't really important, the date on the top of the back side of the packet is.
+While filling a Seed Savers Exchange request for Japanese Long Pickling seed several years ago, I remembered that I had scanned in the original seed packet that contained the last of my commercially supplied cucumber seed.
+While most of the printed information on the packet isn't really important, the date on the top of the back side of the packet was important to me.
 It reads, "Jan.
 1994 - 95%."